sindhureddy-6/Wanderlust/README.md

 - Express.js: Web application framework for Node.js, used for handling routing and middleware.
 - HTML, Bootstrap, JavaScript: Frontend technologies for creating the user interface and client-side functionality.
 - Cloudinary: Cloud-based image management platform for storing and serving property images efficiently.
-- Google Maps API: Provides mapping and location services, including displaying property locations and nearby attractions.
+- Mapbox API: Provides mapping and location services.

 ## Architecture